How to Unlock Your iPhone With Your Apple Watch When Wearing a Mask

 The process is similar to how it works when unlocking a Mac with an Apple Watch.
 When the unlock happens, the user receives a haptic buzz and a notification on the Apple Watch informing them that the unlocking procedure has been successful.
 However, bear in mind that you can only use your Apple Watch to unlock your iPhone while wearing a mask – it can't be used for authenticating Apple Pay or App Store purchases.

-Before you can take advantage of the new feature, you'll need to make sure that you're running either a developer beta or the public betas of iOS 14.5 and watchOS 7.4.
-You'll need the profiles from Apple's beta testing website, and after you have them installed, you can update on iPhone by going to Settings -> General -> Software Update.
-To update your Apple Watch, install iOS 14.5 and then launch the Watch app on your iPhone, tap the My Watch tab at the bottom of the screen, then select General -> Software Update.
+Before you can take advantage of the new feature, you'll need to make sure that you're running iOS 14.5 on your iPhone and watchOS 7.4 on your Apple Watch.
+You can update your iPhone by going to Settings -> General -> Software Update.
+To update your Apple Watch after installing iOS 14.5, launch the Watch app on your iPhone, tap the My Watch tab at the bottom of the screen, then select General -> Software Update.

 What You'll Need